Thomas Treadwell Stone: Ministry and anti-slavery beliefs

 These strong abolitionist viewpoints led to Stone's ousting as a Congregationalist minister in 1844.
-In 1846 he moved his family from Maine to Massachusetts to become pastor of the First Church of Salem (Massachusetts, Unitarian), where he served until 1852.
-During this time he was able to build his anti-slavery fervor, as evidenced by frequent visits by the elite of the movement, including Amos Bronson Alcott, Ralph Waldo Emerson, John Greenleaf Whittier, William Lloyd Garrison, and Wendell Phillips.
+In 1846 he moved his family from Maine to Massachusetts to become pastor of the Unitarian First Church of Salem, where he served until 1852.
+During this period, he continued to demonstrate anti-slavery beliefs, as evidenced by frequent visits by the elite of the movement, including Amos Bronson Alcott, Ralph Waldo Emerson, John Greenleaf Whittier, William Lloyd Garrison, and Wendell Phillips.

 Reactions among many New Englanders to the passage of the Fugitive Slave Act of 1850 was mixed, but to those who opposed slavery it was fierce.
 Discontent among Stone's parishioners at First Church in Salem rose as he became more involved with the fugitive slave issue.
 In August 1851, Stone was formally terminated.
 His fate was similar to other New England theologians, many who resigned or were dismissed for supporting the anti-slavery cause.

-In December 1851 Stone addressed the Salem Female Anti-Slavery Society in Salem, of which his wife, Laura Poor Stone, was a member.
+In December 1851 Stone addressed the Salem Female Anti-Slavery Society, of which his wife, Laura Poor Stone, was a member.
 An abolition quilt she created there is owned by the Peabody Essex Museum.
 During this last recorded public address, he emphasized that slavery was irreconcilable with man being created in God's image, and urged his listeners to know the effects of slavery and pray for its end.
 During this speech he acknowledged the sadness and pains suffered by the anti-slavery community by being rejected, denounced and ridiculed by friends, family and church, and thanked them for standing firm for the cause.
-Stone and his family moved to Bolton, Massachusetts in November, 1852 where he became the 7th minister of the First Parish of Bolton.
+Stone and his family moved to Bolton, Massachusetts in November 1852 where he became the 7th minister of the First Parish of Bolton.
+In 1859 Stone and his wife Laura moved to Brooklyn, Connecticut, where he became pastor of the Unitarian Universalist Church in 1860.

 Transcendentalism

-Thomas Treadwell Stone, though lesser-known than the other New England Transcendentalists, "had religious, literary, and reform connections to nearly all of the major Transcendentalists and contributed to the DIAL magazine in the early 1840s."
-His essay "Man and the Ages" was included in the January 1841 issue, and his "Calvinist's Letter" was published a year later.
-"Stone began regular contact with the Boston Transcendentalists and attended meetings of the Transcendental Club, the first organized meeting of people interested in the new philosophy."
-Amos Bronson Alcott numbered him with the members of the Transcendental Club, but it is unknown which meetings he may have attended.
-Stone was a ready convert to Transcendentalism and an indefatigable worker for the cause of reform.
+Although he was lesser-known than other New England Transcendentalists, Stone "had religious, literary, and reform connections to nearly all of the major Transcendentalists and contributed to The Dial magazine during the early 1840s."
+Stone's essay "Man and the Ages" was included in the January 1841 issue, and his "Calvinist's Letter" was published a year later.
+Amos Bronson Alcott recorded him as a member of the Transcendental Club, but it is unknown which meetings he may have attended.